uludag/hspsdb-indexer/README.md

   If you do not have any BLAST results in json format and if you first want to see how HSPs-db is working, then you can use the sample results we have in the testdb folder.
-  Call [index-folder.sh](scripts/index-folder.sh) script with argument `./testdb` followed by the index name you choose earlier, and URL of your Elasticsearch server.
+  Call [files2index.sh](scripts/files2index.sh) script with argument `./testdb` followed by the index name you choose earlier, and the URL of your Elasticsearch server.
   If you already have outputs in BLAST archive format you can use `blast_formatter` command to regenerate your outputs in json format.